SCG82/webrtc-m69/README.md

 The WebRTC initiative is a project supported by Google, Mozilla and Opera, amongst others.

-### Development
+## Development

-See http://www.webrtc.org/native-code/development for instructions on how to get started developing with the native code.
+See http://www.webrtc.org/native-code/development for more information.

+### Build from source
+* RECOMMENDED *

+Note: do not clone/download this repository

 ``` bash
 export DEV_DIR=~/dev # or any directory with full permissions